erinecon/git-hooks-nodejs/README.md

 # git-hooks-nodejs

+> Note: I followed the course but it didn't work for me.
+Oh well.

 NodeJS application with Husky and Commitlint.

 Testing, linting, and verification of the commit message using automated Git Hooks with help of